Help & FAQ

 Changing Your Order Once it is Confirmed

-To change your order, please email sales@silvercreeknursery with your request.
-Based on inventory we will try to adjust as possible, but if we have already begun processing/picking you order (which we do as early as December), there is a $25 or 10% (whichever is higher) restocking fee for any item removed from the order.
-Additionally, if a refund is due from removing items and you have paid via credit card or Paypal, a 5% fee is applicable to the difference, to cover the associated fees as we pay a fee for both transactions.
+If you want to remove a plant from your order or swap a plant out for a different variety and we have already begun processing/picking you order (which we do as early as November for fall orders and December for spring orders), there is a $25 or 10% (whichever is higher) restocking fee for any item(s) removed from the order.
+Additionally, if a refund is due from removing items and you have paid via credit card or Paypal, a 5% fee is applicable to the difference to cover the associated fees as we pay a fee for both transactions.

-Cancelling Your Order/Items on your order
+Cancelling Your Order/Items on Your Order

 To cancel you order, phone or email us.
-If your order has not been processed (in February we begin processing orders) and has not been paid, we can simply cancel the order.
+If your order has not been processed (we begin processing fall orders in November and spring orders as early as December) and has not been paid, we can simply cancel the order.

 If you have paid via credit card or PayPal and we have not begun processing your order, a 5% fee will be applied to cover the transaction fees on our end, but the remainder of the order will be refunded and the order cancelled.